Aston Martin DB5: Remade

 In 2020, as the next phase of the Continuation programme which had started in 2017 with the reborn DB4GT, Aston Martin began construction of 25 new DB5 Goldfinger-themed cars at the factory in Newport Pagnell, north Buckinghamshire, where the first DB5s were built.
 The cars were authentic reproductions of Bond's Goldfinger DB5 and were fitted with most of the spy gadgets seen in the film.
 Several of the gadgets were designed to be functional, including smoke screen, simulated oil slick delivery system, revolving number plates, and rear bullet shield.

 Wherever possible, Aston Martin used the same manufacturers as were used in the original 1963-65 production run.
 ZF Friedrichshafen, for example, supplied the transmission and Connolly Leather supplied the interiors.
-As in the 1960s, the aluminum body panels were hand-made and fitted by hand to a steel chassis.
+As in the 1960s, the aluminium body panels were hand-made and fitted by hand to a steel chassis.
 The engine was a 290bhp 4.0 litre inline six-cylinder with three SU carburettors, mated to a five-speed ZF manual transmission, and the cars were finished in the same Silver Birch colour scheme as the original.
 The Goldfinger DB5s were created in association with the producers of the James Bond films, EON Productions.
 It was intended that they would sell for about £2.75 million each.
 The first of the new cars rolled off the production line at the beginning of July 2020.

 Promotional items

 With Goldfinger, Corgi Toys began its decades-long relationship with the Bond franchise.
 They produced a model of the car which became the biggest selling toy of 1964.
 A detailed 1:24 scale plastic kit of the James Bond DB5 was produced by Airfix between 1966 and 1970.

 A highly detailed, 1:24 scale die-cast DB5 model with many working features was produced by the Danbury Mint in 2006 as a limited edition for Casino Royale.
 In January 2011, a 1/8 scale model was released by part work magazine publisher GE Fabbri in the UK.
 Over 85 weekly parts, the model built into one of the biggest 007 scale models, with working gadgets and lights.
-In 2015 Hotwheels Elite released their Cult Classics Goldfinger Aston Martin DB5 in 1/18 and 1/43 scale, the 1/18 model featuring many of the gadgets from the original film.
+In 2015, Hot Wheels Elite released their Cult Classics Goldfinger Aston Martin DB5 in 1/18 and 1/43 scale, the 1/18 model featuring many of the gadgets from the original film.

 In July 2018, LEGO unveiled a 1:8 scale 1,290-piece DB5 construction set with front machine guns, hidden telephone, ejector seat, bullet shield, tyre shredders and the homing screen in the cockpit.
 In June 2022, The Lego Group announced that a construction set of James Bond's Aston Martin DB5 would be released in August 2022 as part of the Lego Speed Champions range.